 Companies can't pay to be on the list.
 The tool we recommend is the one that fits you best — not the one with the highest commission.
 We've turned down higher-paying partners when we couldn't honestly recommend them.

-We use the tools we recommend, or work with founders who do.
+We use the tools we recommend, or work with creators and founders who do.
 If a tool starts slipping — worse support, predatory pricing, broken promises — we drop it.
 The roster is reviewed quarterly.

 No tool is perfect for everyone.
 Where it makes sense, we tell you what a tool does poorly, who it's not for, and what to consider before committing.
 Transparency builds trust — hype destroys it.